widdix/attachmentav-wordpress/plugin/README.txt

 3. The attachmentAV API scans the file for malware by using the Sophos engine.
 4. In case of an infected file, the plugin blocks the upload.

-An API key and subscription is required to access the attachmentAV API.
+An API key and subscription for the 3rd party service [attachmentAV](https://attachmentav.com/solution/malware-protection-for-wordpress/) is required.
+In order to scan user uploads for malware the plugin sends the files to the API endpoint `https://eu.developer.attachmentav.com/v1/scan/sync/binary`.

 == Installation ==